 We appreciate the opportunity to introduce you to Grace Christian School.
 We pray that you will visit our campus where you and your entire family will receive a warm welcome from our qualified teachers and staff.

-Grace has provided educational excellence in a Christ-centered, nurturing environment for more than fifty years and we are looking forward to partnering with your family.
+Grace has provided educational excellence in a Christ-centered, nurturing environment for more than sixty years and we are looking forward to partnering with your family.
 We are an accredited school that emphasizes a rigorous academic program in a differentiated learning environment.
 Our multisensory approach to education meets the needs of a wide range of learning styles.
 Our goal is to provide an environment where students become disciples of Christ, effective communicators, lifelong learners, and effective Christian citizens.
 Our graduates have been accepted and are attending prestigious universities throughout the nation.

 We know that finding the right school for your children is an important decision.
 We feel that you will find Grace a school that combines a caring and loving staff with a Christ-centered curriculum that will prepare your children for the future.